• Skip to primary navigation

 cooled syrup is poured over revani cake

-When the cake cools down, cut it to desired shape and size, and garnish with more coconuts and pistachio nuts before serving.
+When the cake cools down, cut it to the desired shape and size, and garnish with more coconuts and pistachio nuts before serving.

 2 pieces of revani cake triangles are removed from the tray